legendarycode3/nft-smart-contract/README.md

 ### Mood NFT Minting Flow
-The Mood NFT implements a dynamic NFT architecture where the visual representation
+The Mood NFT implements a dynamic NFT architecture where the visual representation of each token can change after minting.